-In 2017, it's not news to say that a blog is an essential component of a thriving business site.
-Blogs have long been established as indispensible and irreplacable.
+It's not news to say that a blog is an essential component of a thriving business site.
+Blogs have long been established as indispensable and irreplaceable.
 This is great.
 The not-so-great flipside is that blogs are now ubiquitous.
 Everyone and their cat has a blog, and the internet is crowded with dry and listless business blogs that are lacking in personality, purpose, and context.
 So, before you slump right in to obligatory blogging with your eyes half open, make sure that you are blogging for the right reasons.

 First off, you should be blogging because you understand the benefits it affords your site and your brand.
 Here's a quick review for those in the know, and something to send to your new intern or old school boss to bring them up to speed.

 Blogging increases traffic to your website.
 Each blog post you publish is a brand new indexed page on your site, upping your performance in organic search.
 This is a wonderful cycle in which the more you blog, the more new people will be able to find your blog — and buy from your store, and follow you on Instagram, and so on.
 Furthermore, blogging increases traffic through your social channels when you share your blog posts and your followers click, like, share, and comment.
 Check out this great HubSpot blog to help you maximize traffic with an effective blog schedule.

 The inbound marketer doesn't waste any opportunity to leverage content.
 Everyone who reads all, or even part, of a blog post has invested some of their valuable time in what you have to offer, so find out if they are interested in more.
 Accompany blogs with enticing calls-to-action to convert readers into leads.
 If you are getting started with CTAs, HubSpot has put together 50 free templates for you to get started in PowerPoint.